Services, Getting There

 Managing Agency: Bureau of Land Management

-The Clan Alpine Mountains WSA is rugged and mountainous.
-It includes Mount Augusta, the highest peak in the range, and several smaller peaks.
+The Clan Alpine Mountains Wilderness is rugged and mountainous.
+Elevations range from 3,600 feet in Dixie Valley up to the central ridge of the range, which rises to nearly 10,000 feet and includes Mount Augusta (9,974 ft), Healy Peak (8,845 ft), and Shaley Peak (8,812 ft).
 It holds 20 named winding, deeply dissected canyons and dozens more unnamed canyons.
 Deep Canyon is noted for its huge rock formations, spires and hoodoos.
 Elevations range from 3,600 feet in Dixie Valley up to 9,966 feet at the summit of Mt.
 Augusta.
-The WSA measures 30 miles long by 15 miles wide.
+The Wilderness measures 30 miles long by 15 miles wide.

 Hiking and camping, hunting and fishing, cross country skiing are the predominant recreational activities.
 From atop the Clan Alpine crest, the Sierra Nevada can be seen 100 miles to the west.
 Visitors are impressed by the rugged aspect of Horse Creek Canyon and the strange rock hoodoos of Deep Canyon.

 Mule deer, mountain lion, desert bighorn sheep, sage grouse, golden eagle and prairie falcon may been here.
-Desert bighorn sheep, once native to the range but eliminated by poaching and diseases transmitted by domestic sheep which grazed the area until the 1940s, were successfully reintroduced into the WSA in 1986.
-Horse creek and Cherry Creek support trout fisheries.
+Archeological evidence shows that the ancestral Nuumu and Newe people hunted desert bighorn sheep in the Clan Alpine Mountains over 7,000 years ago.
+Desert bighorn sheep were extirpated by poaching and diseases transmitted by domestic sheep which grazed the area until the 1940s.
+In 1986, desert bighorn sheep were successfullintroduce back into the range.
+Horse Creek and Cherry Creek support trout fisheries.

 Do you like this page?